Vinodh-Machireddy/ml/Interview.md

 Hyderabad, remote

 6. Why are you looking for a job change?
-It’s been 7 years working in the same org, I feel it’s the right time to take new challenges, explore new technologies, and grow further in my career.
+It’s been 7 years working in the same org, I feel it’s the right time to take new challenges, explore new technologies. not only for compenstation mainly looking for change.

 7. What is your total and relevant experience in MLOPS?
 My Total IT  Experience and  relevant experience both are same 6.7 years